 - Failing to diagnose and treat symptoms

-- Not sending a resident to the hospital when it’s needed
+- Not sending nursing home residents to the hospital when it’s needed

 Can You Sue An Assisted Care Living Facility For Negligence?

 Hiring a Tampa nursing home abuse lawyer won’t change what has happened to a resident.
-Nonetheless, a lawsuit can prevent such incidents from happening in the future by holding them accountable.
+Nonetheless, a lawsuit can prevent such incidents from happening in the future by holding assisted living facilities accountable.
 If you think that a loved one or elderly relative is suffering from abuse at the hands of nursing home staff, look for signs that confirm your suspicions.

 Don’t hesitate to give us a call if you think that a loved one has suffered from neglect at a Tampa nursing home and you need help identifying certain signs.
 We can guide you through the legal process and its terms.